nelsonestrada5/mapr-scripts/README.md

 This git repository includes many useful scripts that can be used when installing MapR and it's ecosystem components.

-The ecosystem components that are included here are Hive, Pig, Drill, Oozie, and Spark.
+The ecosystem components that are included here are Hive, Pig, Drill.
+Oozie, Hue, Spark, and others will be added soon.

 To download all tar ball with everything in mapr-scripts use the following command:
 ```